arianfarid/arianfarid.github.io/articles/dna-compression.md

 }
 ```

-This simple method iterates through a slice of four nucleotides, translating each to its 4-bit encoding, and shifts them to their appropiate position in the u16.
+This simple method iterates through a slice of four nucleotides, translating each to its 4-bit encoding, and shifts them to their appropriate position in the `u16`.

 ## Decoding with `to_string`